 My design concepts originate in the abstract, rustic, natural world, and slowly meld into clean, contemporary images.
 This artistic process originally surprised me, as in my early career I had anticipated creating pieces with a rough, raw look as opposed to the polished, more modern look they now reflect.
 Sometimes the design stems from an emotion, a sensation or experience I hope to portray through a particular work.
 Other times, it is an intentional concept, aimed at evoking a specific cognitive reaction upon view.
 I am continually surprising myself with the motivation behind my pieces and the final product.
 Now it is just part of the process, never knowing what the inspiration will manifest. current inspirations include the movement of water, the patterns of the ocean, sacred math symbolism, and unusual pairings.

-Each piece of work is handcrafted by me personally, in my home studio in ASTORIA, Oregon, a SMALL town along the raw and wild pacific coastline.
+Each piece of work is handcrafted by me personally, in my home studio in madrid, nm, a quirky artist village outside of santa fe.
 Attention to detail, original designs, and the return to slow, hands-on craftsmanship are trademark to my work.
 One of my favorite quotes, which I have hanging in my studio, is"the manual world saves sanity" (Chogyum Trungpa Rinpoche).
 In an era of mass-production and an endless supply of technological design software and production tools, I prefer to go slow.
 Use a pencil to draw the design.
 Work with my saw.
 Hammer with hand-strength and not that of a machine.
 I love what I do, and I put this passion into every piece.